askpt/openfeature-aspire-welcome/README.md

 dotnet run
 ```

 The Aspire dashboard will open automatically, showing the status of all services.
-You can navigate to the web application from there.
+From there, you can navigate to the web application.

 ## Project Structure

 - **Todo.Web**: Contains the frontend Blazor application
-  - Uses the counter feature flag to demonstrate different behaviors
+  - Uses the counter feature flag to demonstrate different behaviours
 - **Todo.ApiService**: Contains the backend API service
   - Uses a feature flag to control the number of weather forecasts returned
 - **Todo.AppHost**: The Aspire host application